Justice

 Reading the Card

-If you are looking for justice on others, then the card suggests that justice will come.
-You may be part of that process or the one wanting justice, but this card tells you that you should play your part.
-If you have information to give, then you should go with your conscience rather than expecting others to do it for you.
-This is after all a Major Arcana, and it mostly focuses on your part in anything, and not others.
+If you are seeking justice for others, the card suggests that justice will arrive.
+You may be part of that process, and this card reminds you to play your part.
+If you have information to share, follow your conscience rather than expecting others to act for you.
+As a Major Arcana card, it focuses primarily on your role in the situation, not the actions of others.

-If you are the one who has wronged, then the card suggests justice will come to you.
-If it is a criminal matter, then expect justice served against you.
-If it is more a personal or moral matter, then expect this to affect your inner balance in the long run through guilt and remorse, remembering that a court of law is not the only court with power.
-Your inner conscience can also be a prison.
+If you are the one who has committed a wrong, the card suggests justice will find you.
+If it is a legal matter, expect justice to be served.
+If it is a personal or moral matter, expect it to affect your inner balance in the long run through guilt and remorse.
+Remember that a court of law is not the only court with power.
+Your own conscience can also be a prison.

-The reversed Justice card represents an imbalance in decisions and conclusions.
-It suggests a lack of impartiality or hidden agenda.
-Although this can occur in a legal setting, it is more common in other areas of life, such as the workplace (lack of recognition or being overlooked in promotion) or in partnerships where one party is not playing by the rules.
+The Reversed Justice card represents an imbalance in decisions and conclusions.
+It suggests a lack of impartiality or a hidden agenda.
+Although this can occur in a legal setting, it is more common in everyday life, such as in the workplace (a lack of recognition or being overlooked for promotion) or in partnerships where one party is not playing by the rules.

-If you are the one passing judgement, then the reversed card suggests some reflection on this may be appropriate.
-Are you looking at facts or heresy, and are you letting emotions cloud your decisions?
+If you are the one passing judgment, the Reversed card suggests deep reflection is required.
+Are you looking at facts or hearsay?
+Are you letting emotions cloud your decisions?

 Card Design Process

-When talking to people about the Justice card, it became apparent that one of the biggest areas where the word ‘justice’ comes up is in the marital sphere.
-It is the number one reason why most people end up in court for anything lasting more than a day.
+When discussing the Justice card, it became apparent that one of the most common areas where the word 'justice' arises is in the marital sphere.
+Divorce is the number one reason why most ordinary people end up in a courtroom for anything lasting more than a day.

 The depiction of Themis looks modern.
-If you look very carefully, you will notice why; she wears a decidedly modern dress, and it could almost be a dress for a very particular occasion (that hopefully only happens once in your life, but sadly doesn’t more often than not).
-So, some of the people I spoke to in researching the deck may see themselves in her…
+If you look carefully, you will notice why: she wears a decidedly modern dress, tailored for a very particular occasion (one that ideally only happens once in a lifetime).
+Consequently, some of the people the deck creator spoke to while researching this card may see themselves in her.

 Final Words

-The Justice card represents fairness, truth and intuition.
-Its message is that actions will be rewarded or punished accordingly; perhaps in a court, but always within the person themselves.
+The Justice card represents fairness, truth, and intuition.
+Its message is that actions will be rewarded or punished accordingly: perhaps in a court of law, but always within the person themselves.